devAlq/distribution-efficiently-project/README.md

 - [ ] Write all the required functions correctly.
 - [ ] The Output should match the use case.
 - [ ] The time and space complexity calculation result should be correct.

+### Project submission instruction
+> Fork the repository, then implement all the project requirements and finally make a pull request.